beach casting leads

 Hold conger by the gills.
 Hold dogfish by the head and tail at the same time.

-There are ways of holding certain species that makes a quick unhooking or release much easier.
-Conger can be lifted by the entrance to the gills.
-They have firm enough bodies to be able to support their weight in this area.
-With dogfish, you can grab the head and the tail with one hand.
-These fish are hyper flexible, as you will know if you’ve tried to just grab a dogfish by the neck, only to have it wrap its tail around your arm in a serpentine grip!
-Bass of course are best carried with a very firm grip between your thumb and forefinger on the lower jaw, and a second hand to support the body.
-A wet towel will allow you to grip fish without getting spiked, and the moisture in the towel will protect the delicate skin of many species.
+Certain species can be held in ways that facilitate quicker unhooking or release.
+You can lift Conger by the entrance to the gills.
+Their bodies are firm enough to support their weight in this area.
+With dogfish, one hand can grab the head and the tail.
+These fish are hyper-flexible.
+If you’ve tried to grab a dogfish by the neck, you’ll know it can wrap its tail around your arm in a serpentine grip!
+Bass, on the other hand, are best carried with a very firm grip.
+Place your thumb and forefinger on the lower jaw, and use a second hand to support the body.
+A wet towel can help you grip fish without getting spiked.
+The moisture in the towel also protects the delicate skin of many species.

 The cheap combo rod will probably only last you a few months and the reel maybe a bit longer.